Neuroimmunology

 • The patient should be counseled to avoid sleep deprivation. | |

 As frightening as they are, parents and children usually only need to be reassured that the episodes are generally self-limiting and that the attacks rarely produce harm or injury.
 Attempts should be made to alleviate whatever stress may be going on in the child’s environment and to ensure that the child is getting adequate rest.
-When the behavior has the potential of injury or causes major disruption of family life, treatment with benzodiazepines, imipramine, mirtazapine, or ramelteon may be beneficial (14; 31; 11; 24).
-Clonazepam treatment at 1 mg/day or melatonin 5 mg are beneficial in some patients.
+When the behavior has the potential of injury or causes major disruption of family life, the pharmacological treatment most commonly includes melatonin and benzodiazepines; imipramine, mirtazapine, or ramelteon may be beneficial (31).

 All contributors' financial relationships have been reviewed and mitigated to ensure that this and every other article is free from commercial bias.